What's the Meaning Behind the Metal Stars

 A Black Metal on Old Brick House in the US

-A “barn star” and may have originated with the Pennsylvania Dutch, who fled Europe to escape religious persecution in the 18th century and settled in the area.
-The Amish, Mennonites, and others took to painting different symbols on barns or homes, including a star that was believed to bring them good luck.
+A "barn star" and may have originated with the Pennsylvania Dutch, who fled Europe in the 18th century to escape religious persecution and settled in the area.
+The Amish, Mennonites, and others began to paint various symbols on barns and houses, including a star that was thought to bring them good luck.

 What is the Real Meaning Behind the Metal Stars on Houses and Porches?